|Status:||Closed||Start date:||Apr 18, 2016|

 - any other information that may help us in better provision the storage, e.g. the services used to access the data (is it Thredds? should they be indexed by GeoNetwork?)

-#3 Updated by Paolo Fabriani about 3 years ago
+#3 Updated by Paolo Fabriani over 3 years ago

 - Status changed from New to In Progress